-Theming the browser's address bar to match your brand's colors provides a more immersive user experience.
-Lighthouse flags the page when the address bar isn't themed to the page's colors:
+Theming the browser's address bar to match the brand colors of your Progressive Web App (PWA) provides a more immersive user experience.

 The audit fails if Lighthouse doesn't find a